dmlc/dgl/docs/source/guide/minibatch-gpu-sampling.rst

 Using GPU-based neighbor sampling with DGL functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You can build your own GPU sampling pipelines with the following functions that support
-The following sampling functions support operating on GPU:
+operating on GPU:

 * :func:`dgl.sampling.sample_neighbors`